…Every man able to go to war… (Numbers 1:20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40, 42, 44)

 I just choose not to.
 I choose not to have a gun in my house.
 I choose to have prayer be my only defense against any intruder.
 If I go to my grave never having fired a weapon, I will be okay.
 I don’t have the itch to fire a weapon.
 Not even at a tin can.

 Does my man card have an asterisk on it?
-Or do I not get one at all?
+Do I have a man card?
 I saw a shirt recently that said, “If you know how many guns you have, you don’t have enough.”
 Perhaps I can tell people, with complete honesty, “Dude, I can’t even COUNT how many guns I have!

-Until I get to verse 47.
+But then, I got to verse 47.
 That’s when I read that there was one tribe that was NOT counted by the number of men that were able to go to war.
 The Levites were exempt from the census.
 Instead, they were to handle the holy things.
 They were in charge of the tabernacle, its furnishings, and the Ark of the Covenant itself.

 “But appoint the Levites over the tabernacle of the testimony, and over all its furnishings, and over all that belongs to it.
 They are to carry the tabernacle and all its furnishings, and they shall take care of it and shall camp around the tabernacle.”